jonathanmorgan/reddit_data/README.md

             UPDATE reddit_data_subreddit_time_series_data
             SET subreddit_id = NULL;

-    - also delete all records in reddit\_collect\_subreddit (`DELETE FROM reddit_collect_subreddit;`, making sure to also reset the auto-increment value to 1 (`ALTER TABLE reddit_collect_subreddit AUTO_INCREMENT = 1;`).
+    - Delete all records in reddit\_collect\_subreddit: `DELETE FROM reddit_collect_subreddit;`
+    - Reset the auto-increment value to 1: `ALTER TABLE reddit_collect_subreddit AUTO_INCREMENT = 1;`

-- Populate the reddit\_collect\_subreddit table with the subreddits in your posts (see examples/subreddit\_rows\_from\_posts.py).
+- _Create subreddit rows from posts_ - Populate the reddit\_collect\_subreddit table with the subreddits in your posts (see examples/subreddit\_rows\_from\_posts.py).
 This process also updates the relations of posts, comments, and time series data so they reference the reddit\_collect\_subreddit row to which they are related.
 If subreddits are already present in the reddit\_collect\_subreddit table, it will use them, not create duplicates, and so this process can be run multiple times without clearing out the subreddit table.
-- configure variables so you get the time series data you want, and have it categorized and numbered appropriately.
+- _Configure time-series parameters_ - configure variables so you get the time series data you want, and have it categorized and numbered appropriately.
 You need to know:
-    - start and end date of range you want to examine time periods within.
+    - __start and end date__: datetime.datetime instances of start and end datetime that bound the range you want to examine time periods within.
-    - time-series interval: datetime.timedelta instance that contains the time-series interval (it could be a minute, an hour, or a week, depending on your data and what you want to compare).
+    - __time-series interval__: datetime.timedelta instance that contains the time-series interval (it could be a minute, an hour, or a week, depending on the granularity of your data and what you want to compare).
-    - time-series type: text description of the time-series interval you are using (so, if interval is one hour, say "hourly").
+    - __time-series type__: easiest is to use this to hold text description of the time-series interval you are using (so, if interval is one hour, say "hourly").
 Could also be used for other typologies.
-    - time-series label: label to describe the data.
+    - __time-series label__: label to describe the data.
 For a before and after experiment, you could use "before" and "after", for example.
-    - starting aggregate index: If, say, you have before and after, but you also want to keep a running count across labels, you can pass an aggregate index start value and keep a running count across runs of the time-series data creation.
+    - __starting aggregate index__: If, say, you have before and after, but you also want to keep a running count across labels, you can pass an aggregate index start value to the "after" creation (the next counter after the largest "before" index), and keep a running count across runs of the time-series data creator.
     - Example:

             # set up date range in which we want to gather data.